hipe/tmx/fields/doc/issues/012-normal-normalization.md

       if everything's still OK (and you have a value for this engagement ("the value")),

-      if per the "seen hash" you have seen a provided value for this attribute already in this request
+      if per the "seen hash" you have seen a provided value for this association already in this request

         if the formal is of type `glob`
           TODO is this how we will do this? allow this? probably yes